Introduction – Best Cat Litter For Environment

 If we add in the manufacturing cost of gasoline, an upper bound on the carbon cost estimate to manufacture a pound of cat litter is 1.0 kg of CO2 emissions.

 The average household cat uses 160 lbs (72 kg) of cat litter a year.
 That translates to 72 kg of CO2 emissions per year.
 Is that a lot?
 Well, it’s not nothing, however, its miniscule compared to what a person uses for heating, transportation and food.
-The contribution of those three biggest components for a person living in the US is 5 to 15 tons of CO2.
+The contribution of those three biggest components for a person living in the US is about 16 tons of CO2.
 For the rest of the world, the average emission is 4 tons of CO2.

 Remaining Costs Are Habitat Destruction